 Lisle, IL 60532

-Benedictine University accepts cash, personal checks, cashier's checks, money orders, Visa, MasterCard and Discover.
+Benedictine University accepts cash, personal checks, cashier's checks, money orders, Visa, MasterCard, American Express (with Cashier only) and Discover.
 Student may view and pay their accounts online at www.ben.edu/MyBenU from any on-campus computer or access MyBenU via BenUConnect at www.ben.edu/BenUConnect from off-campus.
 Instructions on how to make an online payment.

 Payments can also be made by check or credit card directly to our bank's lockbox by tearing off the payment stub on the monthly billing statement.
 The address for the lockbox is: